seadas/seadas/seadas-documents/manuals/SeaDAS-OCSSW-Client-Server-Configuration.md

-#SeaDAS-OCSSW Client Server Configuration
+# SeaDAS-OCSSW Client Server Configuration

-##Introduction
+## Introduction

-The SeaDAS processing components (aka OCSSW) can only be installed on Linux or MacOSX (Intel, not PowerPC) systems.
-For this reason, it has been difficult for Windows users to use OCSSW in an efficient way.
-SeaDAS 7.5 introduces the OCSSW server, which enables the pyhsical decoupling of the SeaDAS GUI application and the OCSSW package.
+The SeaDAS processing components (OCSSW) can only be installed on Linux or macOS (Intel) systems.
+For this reason, it has been difficult for Windows users to use the OCSSW programs in an efficient way.
+SeaDAS 7.5 introduces a client/server model, which enables the pyhsical decoupling of the SeaDAS GUI application and the OCSSW package.

 ## OCSSW Server Configuration

 The OCSSW server provides access to OCSSW programs through web services.
- The web services are packaged as an independent jar file and it can be deployed on a machine capable of running OCSSW programs.
+The web services are packaged as an independent JAR (Java ARchive) file and it can be deployed on a machine (real or virtual) capable of running OCSSW programs.
 With this new capacity, we have three additional settings that enable SeaDAS access to OCSSW programs.

+There are several implementation options:
-  One way is to install a Linux virtual machine on a VirtualBox on the same Windows machine that has SeaDAS installed.
-Another way is to use the Windows Subsystem for Linux.
-Finally, the web services package can be deployed on any Linux machine that provides network access to other computers.
+  1. install a Linux virtual machine (e.g. VirtualBox) on the same Windows machine that has the SeaDAS GUI installed.
+  1. install the Windows Subsystem for Linux (WSL - available for Windows 10).
+  1. the web services package can be deployed on any Linux machine that provides network access to other computers.

 In this manual, we explain how to configure the OCSSW server and the SeaDAS client in each setting.

 ## 1. Installing an OCSSW Server on a Guest Virtual Machine

 ### Creating and Preparing a Virtual Machine

+(For this option, we are using Oracle's Virtualbox software.
+Other VM software may work, but we have only tested Virtualbox using an Ubuntu 16.04 server configuration)

 1. Install Oracle Virtualbox from https://www.virtualbox.org/
+1. Install the Ubuntu 16.04 server on the VM

-2. Create a Linux Ubuntu guest virtual machine.
+1. Create a Linux Ubuntu guest virtual machine.
 For SeaDAS 7.5, we used Ubuntu 16.04 LTS.

-3. Set up VirtualBox Guest Additions on gui-less VM server
+1. Set up VirtualBox Guest Additions on gui-less VM server

    $ sudo mount /dev/cdrom /media/cdrom.